microsoft/pyright/docs/typed-libraries.md

 ## Docstrings
-Docstrings should be provided for all classes, functions, and methods in the interface.
+It is recommended that docstrings be provided for all classes, functions, and methods in the interface.
 They should be formatted according to [PEP 257](https://www.python.org/dev/peps/pep-0257/).

 There is currently no single agreed-upon standard for function and method docstrings, but several common variants have emerged.
 We recommend using one of these variants.